playframework/play-generated-docs/manual/working/scalaGuide/main/ws/ScalaWS.md

 @[scalaws-context](code/ScalaWSSpec.scala)

-The examples also use the folowing case class for serialization / deserialization:
+The examples also use the following case class for serialization/deserialization:

 @[scalaws-person](code/ScalaWSSpec.scala)